 Every birth is magical.
 The way a baby enters the world doesn't change the amazing fact that a mother has birthed a baby, and brought forth new life.
 After ten months of hard work growing and carrying her baby, a new life begins.
-Her beautiful baby finally locks eyes with hers, hears her familiar voice, and cries hello in return.
-The world stands still and the background fades away.
+Her beautiful baby finally locks eyes with hers, hears her familiar voice, the world stands still and the background fades away.

 A mother was born.

 In an instant, everything has changed.
 No matter how she birthed her baby, the baby has arrived, and a mother too, has been born.
 She will never be the same, for better or worse.
 Her attention is now laser focused on her little one.
 Her new hopes, fears, and priorities all center around her child.
 As is so eloquently stated in The Birth of a Mother: How the Motherhood Experience Changes you Forever by Daniel N. Stern,

 In the course of becoming a mother, I realized, a woman develops a mindset fundamentally different from the one she held before, and enters a realm of experience not known to non-mothers.